Storm damage to a house and surrounding buildings.

 Does car insurance cover hurricane damage?

-When trees fall and debris flies during a hurricane, your car might be right in the path and sustain damage.
-Comprehensive insurance typically covers the wind and flood damage to your car that is caused by a hurricane.
-You’ll want to check with your insurance agent before a loss occurs to confirm if you have the coverages you need – especially if you live in an area more at risk for hurricanes.
+Your car might sustain damage from falling trees and flying debris during a hurricane.
+Comprehensive insurance typically covers wind and flood damage to your vehicle caused by a hurricane.
+It’s recommended to contact your insurance agent to confirm that you have adequate coverage before a loss occurs, especially if you reside in an area prone to hurricanes.

 How to clean up after a hurricane

-• Begin drying out the building.
-If you're able, remove only damaged drywall, carpets and pads, and pull off wet baseboards and cabinet kick plates.
-Keep samples of any carpets that are removed.
-Leave your home as well ventilated as possible.
-Document your damage by taking photographs.
-To help prevent further rain damage, use tarps to cover as much of your property as possible.
+• Dry out the building.
+Remove damaged drywall, carpets, pads, baseboards and cabinet kick plates.
+Keep carpet samples and ventilate the home.
+To help prevent further rain damage, use tarps to cover as much of your property as possible, but only if it’s safe to do so.

-• Dry, but don't oil radios, televisions and other electronic devices.
-Any electronic equipment exposed to water should be professionally serviced before use.
+• Dry electronics.
+Don’t oil radios, televisions and other electronic devices.
+Instead, dry them and have them professionally serviced before use.

 Start repairing storm damage to your property

-Once you have cleaned up your property, discussed repair work with your claim representative, and you are ready to begin repairs, be careful of home restoration scams.
+After you have cleaned up your property, discussed repair work with your claim representative and are safely ready to begin repairs, be cautious of home restoration scams.
 Find a qualified contractor to complete any repairs.

-• It's ideal to use local and reputable contractors.
-If there's any problem with repair work, it can be much easier to have it fixed by a local firm than one from out of town.
+• Use local and reputable contractors.
+If there's a problem with the work, it can be much easier to repair by a local firm than one from out of town.

-• Check your contractor's references by calling your Chamber of Commerce or Better Business Bureau.
-Confirm contractors have the experience to handle your repairs.
+• Check your contractor's references.
+Call your Chamber of Commerce or Better Business Bureau (BBB).
+Confirm that the contractors have the experience to handle your repairs.

 Additional hurricane recovery resources